TarVK/ts-cleaner/README.md

 # ts-cleaner

 A simple script that can be used to cleanup previously transpiled typescript files.
-When typescript is setup to transpile files from a source to distribution folder, it won't automatically remove distribution fils when their source file is deleted. ts-cleaner can take care of this task for you, both in single time build mode, or in watch mode.
+When typescript is setup to transpile files from a source to distribution folder, it won't automatically remove distribution files when their source file is deleted. ts-cleaner can take care of this task for you, both in single time build mode, or in watch mode.

 Npm: [ts-cleaner](https://www.npmjs.com/package/ts-cleaner)